 \subsection{Combined semi-parametric BART}

 In CSP-BART, we similarly allow for modelling covariates of primary and non-primary interest.
 Unlike SSP-BART, however, we consider that $\mathbf{X}_{1}$ and $\mathbf{X}_{2}$ may have covariates in common.
 This change is crucial as it allows primary covariates to interact both among themselves and with those in $\mathbf{X}_{2}$.
-Moreover, we change the tree-generation process in BART by introducing `double grow' and `double prune' moves to account for identifiability issues that may arise between the estimates from the linear and BART components.
-In CSP-BART, a univariate response $y_{i}$ is modelled in accordance with equation \eqref{semi_BART_model}, along with the following prior distributions:
+Moreover, we change the tree-generation process in BART by introducing `double-grow' and `double-prune' moves to account for non-identifiability issues that may arise between the estimates from the linear and BART components.
+In CSP-BART, a univariate response $y_{i}$ is modelled in accordance with Equation \eqref{semi_BART_model}, along with the following prior distributions:

 where $\mbox{IW}(\cdot)$ represents the inverse Wishart distribution.
-We specify $\mathbf{V}=\mathbf{I}_{p_1}$ and $v=p_1$, while $\nu=3$ and $\lambda$ are chosen following \cite{chipman2010bart}.
-While the previous prior on $\boldsymbol\beta$ used in SSP-BART assumes that coefficients in the linear predictor are uncorrelated and equivariant, this assumption is sensible only when the covariates in $\mathbf{X}_1$ are standardised appropriately.
-Conversely, our hierarchical prior on $\boldsymbol\beta$ allows us to explicitly model correlation among the predictors in $\mathbf{X}_1$ (see Section \ref{random_effect_sec}).
-As an aside, the covariates in $\mathbf{X}_2$ need not be standardised under either CSP-BART or SSP-BART, as the splitting rules in BART are invariant under monotone transformations.
-Following \cite{chipman2010bart, linero2018bayesian}, we recommend transforming only the response to lie between $-0.5$ and $0.5$ to facilitate specification of the prior on $\mu_{t \ell}$ and improve numerical stability.
+We specify $\mathbf{V}=\mathbf{I}_{p_1}$ and $v=p_1$, while $\nu=3$ and $\lambda$ are set following \citet{chipman2010bart}.
+While the~prior on $\boldsymbol\beta$ used by SSP-BART assumes that the linear regression coefficients are uncorrelated and equivariant, this assumption is sensible only when the covariates in $\mathbf{X}_1$ have been standardised appropriately.
+Conversely, our hierarchical prior on $\boldsymbol\beta$ allows us to explicitly model correlation among the covariate effects in $\boldsymbol\beta$ (see Section \ref{random_effect_sec}).
+As an aside, numeric covariates in $\mathbf{X}_2$ need not be standardised under either CSP-BART or SSP-BART, as the splitting rules in BART are invariant under monotone transformations.
+Following \citet{chipman2010bart, linero2018bayesian}, we recommend transforming only the response to lie between $-0.5$ and $0.5$ to facilitate specification of the prior on $\mu_{t \ell}$ and improve numerical stability.